IOStream-OpenEnd/StockScrutiny-emulator-/README.md

     3. Run tests and make sure they pass.
     4. Add changes to README.md if needed.
 4. Commit changes to your own branch.
-5. Make sure you merge the latest from "`master`" and resolve conflicts if there is any.
+5. Make sure you merge the latest from `master` and resolve conflicts if there is any.
 6. Repeat step 3 above.
 7. Push your work back up to your branch.
 8. Submit a Pull request so that we can review your changes.